 Lin•strom, n.: in Swedish, a name evoking a brook or stream (strom) flowing through blue flax (or linseed, lin) blossoms; thus, a landscape marked by ongoing change shaping an old field, liquid movement inscribing tradition and feeding the roots of plants both horticultural (Linum usitatissimum, cultivated for food and fiber) and wild (Linum bienne, native to the Mediterranian and western Europe); thus, both rooted and searching, transient and local.
 Sometimes considered anachronistic.

-Liberty Hyde Bailey, Jr. (1858-1954) was an influential agrarian philosopher, advocate of "nature-study" in primary schools, "Father of Modern Horticulture," bestselling author of 65 books and editor of some 140 more, Chair of Theodore Roosevelt's national Country-Life Commission, pioneering plant explorer and photographer, and the revered founding Dean of the College of Agriculture at Cornell University.
-His writings and philosophies influenced writers as diverse and influential as Aldo Leopold, Pearl Buck, Wendell Berry, Wes Jackson, and even Marianne Moore.
-You can read a thumbnail sketch of his fascinating life story, which John wrote for the Bailey Museum, here, or check out the 1956 biography by Philip Dorf, Liberty Hyde Bailey: An Informal Biography.
+Liberty Hyde Bailey, Jr. (1858-1954) was an influential agrarian philosopher, advocate of "nature-study" in primary schools, "Father of Modern Horticulture," bestselling author of over 65 books and editor of some 140 more, Chair of Theodore Roosevelt's national Country-Life Commission, pioneering plant explorer and photographer, and the revered founding Dean of the New York State College of Agriculture at Cornell University.
+His writings and philosophies have influenced writers as diverse and influential as Aldo Leopold, Pearl Buck, Wendell Berry, Wes Jackson, and even Marianne Moore.
+You can read a thumbnail sketch of his fascinating life story, which John wrote for the Bailey Museum, here, or check out the 1956 biography by Philip Dorf, Liberty Hyde Bailey: An Informal Biography, for a fuller profile.